chidubemuba/Pixcy/README.md

   * Compose -> Memories

 ## Wireframes

  * [Link to wireframe](https://www.figma.com/file/ms5OgcKA0x5n8AORNSbOE5/Untitled?node-id=0%3A1)
+ * Here's a walkthrough of implemented user stories: https://youtu.be/s-LumZ7oFFI

 <!--## Schema
 [This section will be completed in Unit 9]